 |Koh Samui||Khao Sok||Cost||Company|

-- These services depart from different places in Koh Samui, check below for the starting point for each service.
+- These services depart from different places in Koh Samui, check below for the departure point for each service.

-- All services also arrive at slightly different places which are marked on the maps below.
+- Different services also terminate at different places which are marked on the maps below.

 Use the Search Box to buy your tickets from Koh Samui to Khao Sok National Park.